miurahr/aqtinstall/README.rst

 This program is distributed under MIT license.

 Qt SDK and its related files are under its licenses.
-When using the qli-installer.py you are considered to agree upon these licenses.
+When using the utility, you are considered to agree upon Qt licenses.
 For details see [Qt licensing](https://www.qt.io/licensing/) and [Licenses used in Qt5](https://doc.qt.io/qt-5/licenses-used-in-qt.html)

 History
 -------

-This program is originally shown in [Kaidan project](https://git.kaidan.im/lnj/qli-installer) The project extend the original to run with standard python3 features with Linux, Mac and Windows, test on CI platform, and improve performance with concurrent downloading.
+This program is originally shown in [Kaidan project](https://git.kaidan.im/lnj/qli-installer) A project `aqtinstall` extend the original to run with standard python features with Linux, Mac and Windows, to be tested on CI platform, and to improve performance with a concurrent downloading.